-When organic waste is dumped in landfills, it undergoes anaerobic decomposition (due to the lack of oxygen) and produces methane.
-When released into the atmosphere, methane is 20 times more potent a greenhouse gas than carbon dioxide.
+When organic waste is dumped in landfills, it undergoes anaerobic decomposition (due to the lack of oxygen).
+This produces methane, which is 20 times more potent a greenhouse gas than carbon dioxide.
 Organics recycling reduces greenhouse emission while conserving our natural resources.

 State Law AB 1826

-State Law AB 1826 mandated all business and multi-family properties to recycle their organic waste beginning April 1, 2016 depending on the amount of waste generated per week.
-Recycling organic waste will help reduce greenhouse gas emissions.
-This law also requires that local jurisdictions across the state implement an organic waste recycling program by January 1, 2016.
+State Law AB 1826 mandated all business and multi-family properties to recycle their organic waste depending on the amount of waste generated per week.
+Recycling organic waste helps reduce greenhouse gas emissions.

 Commercial Organics Requirements